input-output-hk/mithril/docs/website/root/mithril/advanced/mithril-certification/cardano-transactions.md

 ### Message computation

 Unfortunately, creating a Merkle tree with `100 million` leaves is not feasible without high memory usage and long computation time, which is far beyond the operating capacity of the signer.
-However, a **Merkle forrest** where the leaves of the Merkle tree which is signed are the roots of the Merkle trees whose leaves are the transaction hashes for contiguous block number ranges is providing a good solution.
+However, a **Merkle forest** where the leaves of the Merkle tree which is signed are the roots of the Merkle trees whose leaves are the transaction hashes for contiguous block number ranges is providing a good solution.

 It is worth pointing out that this structure is almost append-only in the case of transactions and thus some compression can be applied to the storage when it is not used to create a membership proof: this is why the information stored on the signers and the aggregators have different volumes.

-The blocks are divided into **block ranges** of size `15` blocks.
+The blocks are divided into **block ranges** of `15` blocks.
 The leaves of the Merkle trees are the hashes of the transactions in the blocks of the range (`~150-1.5k` transactions per block range on the Cardano mainnet).
-This allows to create a Merkle forrest of on an average `100` times less leaves than the number of transactions in the Cardano blockchain (`~1M` leaves instead on the Cardano mainnet).
+This allows to create a Merkle forest of on an average `100` times less leaves than the number of transactions in the Cardano blockchain (`~1M` leaves instead on the Cardano mainnet).

 [![Design of the certification of the Cardano transactions](./images/cardano-transactions/message-aggregator.jpg)](./images/cardano-transactions/message-aggregator.jpg)
 <small><center>Message creation when aggregating on the aggregator</center></small>